Daph1986/Postfly-business-card-creator/README.md

 ======

 The site contains the following features:
-+ send a request for a quotation for the designed business cards
 + choose out of three different sizes of business cards
++ choose a background color
++ choose the paper type
++ choose the quantity
 + upload an own photo or logo
-+ choose a background color
 + edit text content
 + download the designed card as a low res jpeg file
-+ choose the paper type
-+ choose the quantity
++ reset the selected items
++ send a request for a quotation for the designed business cards

 **Features for the future** <br>
 The following items can be added:
 +	choose a different color for the frontside and the backside of the card
 +	choose the production / delivery time
 +	customize the paper size
 + choose between round or right angles
 +	integrate it on the POSTFLY website
 +	show costs in advance without having to ask for a quotation